What is a WiFi Scanner?

 Note: Remember that we are working in negatives, which can be a bit confusing at first. -80 is a very low signal strength, and -30 is a super high signal strength.
 You can find out more about what is considered a good signal strength here.

-For a more complete guide about all of the functions in inSSIDer Lite, check out the full inSSIDer Lite User Guide.
+For a more complete guide about all of the functions in inSSIDer free, check out the full inSSIDer free User Guide.